 What students can do to help?

 We are busy planning Camp Kesem throughout the school year and the summer before camp actually starts.
 There are five committees: Operations, Outreach, Development, Volunteer, Marketing/PR, & CIT.
 Through these committees, you can get hands on experience on how to plan a camp and actually be a camp counselor over the summer!
 We need all the help we can get and definitely encourage you to join us!
-Membership applications are out now and will be due at the end of the Fall 2013 semester.
-Interviews for counselor positions will be held in January.
-Email email@example.com for more information on applying!
+Counselors have already been selected for this summer, but applications will open again next school year.
+Email email@example.com for more information!